ClemensBeute/flow_map_painter/README.md

 It's located in the right side Panel in the Tool category -> 3D Flow Map Paint / 2D Flow Map Paint.

-Make sure the image you want to paint on is selected in you material.
+Make sure the image you want to paint on is selected in your material.

 The Color Space of the image should be set to Linear.
 For maximum quality I would suggest using the exr format.
 With exr blender also doesn't change the color space to sRGB, every time you save it.